linode/manager/docs/development-guide/10-local-dev-tools.md

 # Local Dev Tools

 To facilitate development and debugging, Cloud Manager includes a "Dev Tools" mode.
-Currently this mode is used for feature flag toggling, data mocking, and environment switching.
+Currently this mode is used for feature flag toggling, data mocking, and theme & environment switching.

+In order to access the dev tools, hover or click (mobile) on the 🛠 icon in the lower left corner of your browser window.
+The icon will be colored red if MSW is enabled.

 This mode is enabled by default while running the development server.
 To disable it, add `?dev-tools=false` to the URL, or write `dev-tools: false` to local storage.

-This mode is disabled by default in production builds, but can be enabled by adding `?dev-tools=true` to the URL, or `dev-tools: true` to local storage.
+This mode is disabled by default in production builds.

+## Feature Flags

+The display of the Flags in dev tools is defined in the `options` array in `FeatureFlagTool.tsx`.
+While it is convenient to add those switches to the dev tools, it is not always necessary as they can clutter the UI.
+Additionally, it is important to clean them up once the feature has been battle tested in production.

+The flags on/off values are stored in local storage for convenience and will be remembered on reload or app restart.

+By default, the boolean flags checkboxes represent their true values as returned by Launch Darkly (dev environment).
+Hitting the reset button will bring them back to those default values and clear local storage.

+## Theme Select

+The theme select in dev tools is a convenient way to store the theme choice while MSW is enabled (it won't affect your actual Application settings/preferences).
+The default is "system".

 ## Writing a new tool